-Indicator #: 2

 Indicator: Alcohol Compliance Rate - Statewide

 Baseline Measurement: 85.6% (2021)

-First-year target/outcome measurement: 89%

-Second-year target/outcome measurement: 90%
+First-year target/outcome measurement: 89% Second-year target/outcome measurement: 90%

-Data Source:

 Alcohol Sales Compliance Checks Report.

-Description of Data:

-alcohol retailer education and compliance c cts with the Wyoming Association of Sheriffs and Chiefs of Police (WASCOP) to conduct checks statewide.
-Data from the inspections is gathered and reported to the Wyoming al report published by WASCOP and the University of Wyoming Statistical Analysis Center.
+The Wyoming Department of Health contracts with the Wyoming Association of Sheriffs and Chiefs of Police (WASCOP) to conduct alcohol retailer education and compliance checks statewide.
+Data from the inspections is gathered and reported to the Wyoming Liquor Division and developed into an annual report published by WASCOP and the University of Wyoming Statistical Analysis Center.